Travel details

 Bet Debre Sina

-The Ethiopian coffee ceremony is an important social and cultural ritual.
-Invited as a sign of friendship and respect, this ceremony is a symbol of Ethiopian hospitality.
+The Ethiopian coffee ceremony is an important part of social and cultural life.
+This ritual, offered as a sign of friendship and respect, is a symbol of Ethiopian hospitality.

 [English Guide]